huggingface/dataset-viewer/README.md

 ### /cache

-> Ensure the app is running
+> Give statistics about the content of the cache

 Example: https://datasets-preview.huggingface.tech/cache